 Diagnosis of osteoporosis is usually made by measuring bone density with dual energy X-ray absorpimetry (DEXA scanning) and, routinely, this will be done on the hips and vertebrae.
-In severe osteoporosis, bones may appear thin even on simple X-rays and these may also show fractures in vertebrae, but there is very rarely, damage to the spinal cord.
+In severe osteoporosis, bones may appear thin even on simple X-rays and these may also show fractures in vertebrae.

-Blood tests are also carried out to look for evidence of secondary causes of osteoporosis and these include measurement of bone biochemical profile, thyroid function and parathyroid hormone.
-Where appropriate, testing for other secondary causes should also be undertaken.
-Usually in primary osteoporosis, these blood tests, by definition, are normal.
+Blood tests may also be carried out to check for other causes of osteoporosis and these include measurement of calcium profile, thyroid function and parathyroid hormone.

 How is osteoporosis treated?

 The major class of drugs used to treat osteoporosis is bisphosphonates.
-These drugs collect in bone matrix, where they can enter bone cells and prevent the cells breaking down bone, causing excessive loss of bone mass.
-They have been shown to reduce the risk of both hip and vertebral fractures.
+These drugs stick to the surface of bones, where they can enter bone cells and prevent the cells breaking down bone, so preventing bone loss and keeping remodelling in balance.
+They have been shown to reduce the risk of hip and vertebral fractures.
 The most commonly used bisphosphonates are risedronate and alendronate, which are normally taken once weekly.
 Zoledronic acid may also be used and is given as a once-yearly infusion.
-Vitamin D and calcium should be replaced in all patients starting treatment for osteoporosis as they may be deficient in these.
+Vitamin D and calcium should be replaced in all patients starting treatment for osteoporosis to make the treatment as effective as possible.

-Oestrogens (such as those found in hormone replacement therapy) can also be given to treat postmenopausal osteoporosis, although long-term use is no longer recommended and it is usually only prescribed for treating menopausal symptoms.
-Other drugs which may be used to treat osteoporosis include strontium ranelate (taken by mouth), denosumab (injected) and parathyroid hormone (injected).
+Oestrogens (such as those found in hormone replacement therapy) can also be given to treat postmenopausal osteoporosis, although long-term use is no longer recommended and it is usually only prescribed for treating osteoporosis in women who also have menopausal symptoms.

 Are there any side-effects to the treatment?